larkintuckerllc/narrow-cms-client/README.md

 ## requirements

+This client component is designed to be used in conjunction with NarrowCMS server.

 * Internet Explorer v9 or greater for public facing elements.
 * Internet Explorer v10 or greater for administrative interface.
 * Updated versions of all other browsers